Lisa Ben: Science fiction fandom

-Vice Versa
+Vice Versa and The Ladder

 Eyde first identified as a lesbian in 1946, when she noticed that many of the other women in her apartment building did not spend time talking about boyfriends and breakups.
 One of the women asked Eyde if she was gay, and Eyde realized that she was.
-She began frequenting lesbian bars with her new friends and, while she was never directly caught up in one of the frequent police raids on such bars, was on one occasion questioned by police.
+She began frequenting lesbian bars with her new friends and, while she was never directly caught up in one of the frequent police raids on such bars, was questioned by police on one occasion.
 Eyde began publishing Vice Versa in 1947 as a way of expanding her social circle.
 "I was by myself, and I wanted to be able to meet others like me.
 I couldn't go down the street saying 'I'm looking for lesbian friends'...[Vice Versa] gave me a way of reaching out to other gay gals—a way of getting to know other gals....when I had something to hand out and when I tried to talk girls into writing for my magazine, I no longer had any trouble going up to new people."

 While working as a secretary at RKO Studios, her boss advised her that there would not be a lot of work for her to do but he wanted her to look busy, so Eyde typed each issue of the magazine twice through with five carbon copies, making a total of 12 copies of each issue (a technique which had been used for science fiction fanzines, with which she had considerable experience).
-She initially mailed three copies to friends and distributed the rest by hand, particularly at the If Club, one of Los Angeles' first lesbian bars. encouraging her readers to pass their copies along to friends rather than throwing them away.
+She initially mailed three copies to friends and distributed the rest by hand, particularly at the If Club, one of Los Angeles' first lesbian bars.
+Eyde encouraged her readers to pass their copies along to friends rather than throwing them away.
 Eyde believes that several dozen people read each copy.
 Although scrupulous about avoiding material that could be considered "dirty" or risqué, she stopped mailing copies after a friend advised her that she could be arrested for sending obscene material through the mail.
 Publications addressing homosexuality were automatically deemed obscene under the Comstock Act until 1958.